atomcorp/Example/api-ref.md

 ]
 ```

-LESSONS - /api/lessons
+MODULE COMPONENTS - /api/module-components
 -----
-Show all the LESSONs
+Show all the MODULE COMPONENTS, can contain lessons or tests

 ```javascript
 [